pmeeny/CI-MS1-RestaurantWebsite/README.md

 3. Awards: The awards page displays awards from 2017-2020 and a Youtube video
 4. About Us: The about us page displays the three team members, picture and biography
 ## Scope
-### User Stories
-There user stories for the website are described as follows:
-- As a user the navigation bar is displayed on the Index, Menu, About Us and Awards pages
-- As a user I want to view the restaurant logo
-- As a user I want to view the restaurant home, menu, about us, awards page link
-- As a user I want to book a table in the restaurant
-- As a user I want to view the restaurant home page hero image
-- As a user I want to book a table (Hero Image button)
-- As a user I want to book a table (Website body button)
-- As a user I want to view the menu on the restaurant home page (Website body button)
-- As a user I want to view the about us information (Website body button)
-- As a user I want to view the restaurant awards(Website body button)
-- As a user I want to enter my name when booking a table
-- As a user I want to enter my phone number when booking a table
-- As a user I want to enter my email address when booking a table
-- As a user I want to enter the number of guests when booking a table
-- As a user I want to enter the preferred booking date when booking a table
-- As a user I want to enter the preferred booking time when booking a table
-- As a user I want to submit a booking
-- As a user I want to close the table booking modal
-- As a user I want to view the restaurant opening times
-- As a user I want to view the restaurant phone number
-- As a user I want to view the restaurant email address
-- As a user I want to view the restaurant location on a map
-- As a user I want to view the restaurant Facebook, Twitter, Snapchat, Instagram, Pinterest, Linkedin social media pages
-- As a user I want to view the restaurant menu items and price (Starters and Main courses)
-- As a user I want to view the restaurant allergan advice (Staters and Main courses)
-- As a user I want to view a selection of the dishes available in a picture carousel
-- As a user I want to view the restaurant about us section
-- As a user I want to view the restaurant team members pictures and biography
-- As a user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
-- As a user I want to view the restaurant michelin star awards Youtube video
+### User Stories Potential or Existing Customer
+The user stories for the website user(a potential or existing customer) are described as follows:
+- As a website user the navigation bar is displayed on the Index, Menu, About Us and Awards pages
+- As a website user I want to view the restaurant logo
+- As a website user I want to view the restaurant home, menu, about us, awards page link
+- As a website user I want to book a table in the restaurant
+- As a website user I want to view the restaurant home page hero image
+- As a website user I want to book a table (Hero Image button)
+- As a website user I want to book a table (Website body button)
+- As a website user I want to view the menu on the restaurant home page (Website body button)
+- As a website user I want to view the about us information (Website body button)
+- As a website user I want to view the restaurant awards(Website body button)
+- As a website user I want to enter my name when booking a table
+- As a website user I want to enter my phone number when booking a table
+- As a website user I want to enter my email address when booking a table
+- As a website user I want to enter the number of guests when booking a table
+- As a website user I want to enter the preferred booking date when booking a table
+- As a website user I want to enter the preferred booking time when booking a table
+- As a website user I want to submit a booking
+- As a website user I want to close the table booking modal
+- As a website user I want to view the restaurant opening times
+- As a website user I want to view the restaurant phone number
+- As a website user I want to view the restaurant email address
+- As a website user I want to view the restaurant location on a map
+- As a website user I want to view the restaurant Facebook, Twitter, Snapchat, Instagram, Pinterest, Linkedin social media pages
+- As a website user I want to view the restaurant menu items and price (Starters and Main courses)
+- As a website user I want to view the restaurant allergan advice (Staters and Main courses)
+- As a website user I want to view a selection of the dishes available in a picture carousel
+- As a website user I want to view the restaurant about us section
+- As a website user I want to view the restaurant team members pictures and biography
+- As a website user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
+- As a website user I want to view the restaurant michelin star awards Youtube video

+### User Stories Restaurant Owner
+The user stories for the website/restaurant owner are described as follows:
+- As a restaurant owner I want the navigation bar is displayed on the Index, Menu, About Us and Awards pages
+- As a restaurant owner I want to display the restaurant logo on all pages
+- As a restaurant owner I want a table booking option in the navigation bar
+- As a restaurant owner I want a hero image of the restaurant displayed on the homepage
+- As a restaurant owner I want a table booking option displayed on the hero image
+- As a restaurant owner I want a table booking option displayed on the homepage body
+- As a restaurant owner I want a table booking modal with fields name, email address, phone number, number of guests(1-20) and preferred date and time for a booking
+- As a restaurant owner I want links and images to the table booking, menu, about us and awards pages on the homepage
+- As a restaurant owner I want to display the restaurant menu with prices, details and allergan information for the starters and main courses)
+- As a restaurant owner I want to display pictures of selected items on the menu in a picture carousel
+- As a restaurant owner I want to display the restaurant awards received from 2017 to 2020
+- As a restaurant owner I want to display the restaurant awards michelin star awards Youtube video
+- As a restaurant owner I want to display the restaurant biography and team members: proprietor, head chef and manager
+- As a restaurant owner I want to display the restaurant opening times, phone number, email address and location on a google map in the footer on all pages
+- As a restaurant owner I want to display the restaurant Facebook, Twitter, Snapchat, Instagram, Pinterest, Linkedin social media pages

 ## Skeleton
 ### Wireframes